axonops/documentation/docs/installation/axon-server/axonserver_install.md

 ## Step 1 - Prerequisites

-Elasticsearch stores the data collected by axon-server.
+### Metrics Storage Engine

+#### Elasticsearch

+Elasticsearch is the default data storage engine for all Cassandra metrics and AxonOps config.
-AxonOps is currently only compatible with Elasticsearch 7.x, we recommend installing the latest available 7.x release.
+AxonOps is currently compatible with Elasticsearch 7.x, we recommend installing the latest available 7.x release.

+#### Cassandra

+You can use Cassandra as a metrics store instead of Elasticsearch for better performance.
+Elasticsearch is still required in conjunction with the dedicated AxonOps Cassandra cluster and is used to store all the AxonOps config and Cassandra metrics metadata.

+For more information on setting up Cassandra as a metric store: [Cassandra as Metrics Database](./metricsdatabase.md)

 #### Installing Elasticsearch